scala/improvement-proposals/content/byname-implicits.md

 ---
 layout: sip
+number: 31
 permalink: /sips/:title.html
 redirect_from: /sips/pending/byname-implicits.html
 stage: completed
 status: shipped
-title: SIP-31 - Byname implicit arguments
+title: Byname implicit arguments
 ---

 > This proposal has been implemented in Scala 2.13.0 and Scala 3.0.0.